OptimisticLock/GeometryD/README.md

 open index.html
 ````

-There is also a [live demo](https://optimisticlock.github.io/geometry/), inactive for privacy reasons, which I can take online if needed.
+There is also a [live demo](https://optimisticlock.github.io/geometry/), inactive for privacy reasons, I can bring it online if needed.

 The web UI has been tested on Chrome 86.0.4240.111 and might be glitchy in other browsers.
 As a matter of fact, it is glitchy, period.
 Here is a screenshot.